AlxcNL/Data-Technologies-public/Workshops/Workshop 8 - Graph databases/2-working-with-graph-queries.md

 Such a path directly expresses a real-world relationship between entities.

-## Understanding MATCH and pattern mathcing
+## Understanding MATCH and pattern matching
 Before writing queries, it is important to understand how Cypher finds data.
 Cypher does not work with tables — instead, it matches patterns in a graph.

 ### Nodes